AaqibhafeezKhan/CS2-External-SDK/README.md

-# CS2 Beginners External Cheat
+# CS2 Beginners External Hack

 A simple external cheat for Counter-Strike 2, designed for beginners to learn game hacking concepts.
 This project does **not** include anti-cheat bypasses.